D-Harshith/Recommender-System-for-E-learning-Courses/README.markdown

 - Incorporate additional features (e.g., `Difficulty Level`) into the similarity metric.
 - Use more advanced NLP techniques, such as TF-IDF or word embeddings, for better text representation.
 - Add a user interface (e.g., web app) for easier interaction with the recommendation system.

-## License
-This project is for educational purposes and uses the Coursera dataset.
-Ensure compliance with any data usage policies from Coursera.